obsidiansystems/obelisk/docs/mobile.md

 device and packaged it natively (the old `ob deploy test` flow, with an Apple `TEAMID` for iOS).

-In v2 there is **no mobile-specific Haskell cross-compile**.
-The frontend already compiles to a self-contained set of web assets — HTML, JavaScript, and (by default) WebAssembly — that run in a browser engine.
+In v2 there is no mobile-specific Haskell cross-compile.
+The frontend already compiles to a self-contained set of web assets (HTML, JavaScript, and by default WebAssembly) that run in a browser engine.
 On a phone that engine is the system WebView:

 - **iOS:** `WKWebView`
 - **Android:** the Chromium-based Android System WebView

-So the mobile story is just: *take the exact same frontend bundle you ship to the web and load it inside a WebView wrapper.* [CapacitorJS](https://capacitorjs.com/) is that wrapper.
+The mobile story: load the same frontend bundle you ship to the web inside a WebView wrapper.
+[CapacitorJS](https://capacitorjs.com/) is that wrapper.
 It produces an Xcode project and an Android Gradle project whose web root points at your bundle, and exposes native OS APIs (camera, filesystem, push, etc.) over a JS bridge that your Haskell frontend can call through the JavaScript FFI.
 No Haskell toolchain runs on the device.

-This means **web, iOS, and Android run byte-for-byte the same frontend artifact**.
+Web, iOS, and Android therefore run byte-for-byte the same frontend artifact.
 There is nothing mobile-specific to build in Haskell.

 ## The bundle you are wrapping